magichan-lab/openshift-diy-jupyer/README.md

-# Jupyter Notebook on OpenShift using the DIY cartridge (WIP)
+# Jupyter Notebook on OpenShift using the DIY cartridge

 ## FUATURE